 A. Foci of Research

 Today, psychology has progressed far further than might have been foreseen by those early physiologists and epistemologists.
 Modern psychology is broad enough that several different general areas of research can be found within it.
 The focus of research within these areas emphasizes particular aspects of the governing and control of behavior and psychological traits.
 These foci of research include developmental, social, experimental, physiological, cognitive, personality, and psychometrics.
 However, this is not an exhaustive list.
 Other areas do exist.
 Still, among all research foci, the borders between these areas often overlap to some degree.

 B. Some Dominant Research

 While we have mentioned several major foci of research in psychology, within those foci there are also different perspectives which also guide research.
 We can look at the perspectives as the particular points of view or positions that psychologists within a larger research focus subscribe to.
 The focus can be seen as, say, a career like being a doctor or a lawyer or an accountant and the perspective can be seen as a political affiliation like Democrat or Republican or Libertarian or a religious affiliation like Christian, Muslim, Jewish or Buddhist.
 They are not mutually exclusive.
-But just like political affiliation might influence how one functions within their career, research perspective influences how a psychologist thinks about their research focus.
+But just like political or religious affiliation might influence how one functions within their career, research perspective influences how a psychologist thinks about their research focus.

-In the Biological perspective, the physiological activity of the brain and genetics are the source of psychological traits and phenomena such as anxiety, intelligence, aggression, mental illnesses, etc. This perspective is strongly supported but it is important to illustrate that it does have limitations.
+In the Biological perspective, the physiological activity of the brain and genetics are the source of psychological traits and phenomena such as anxiety, intelligence, aggression, mental illnesses, etc. This perspective is strongly supported but it is important to illustrate that it still does have limitations.
 For example, identical twins have the same DNA and shared their mother's womb.
 If one identical twin has schizophrenia, a disorder that we know is inherited genetically and runs in families, the chance of the second identical twin exhibiting the disorder is 50%.
 If biological and genetic factors were the only ones responsible, then 100% of the second identical twins should exhibit schizophrenia, but that is not the case.
 However, the random incidence of schizophrenia in the general population is less than 1% and 50% is a tremendous increase over random chance, so biology and genetics is clearly very powerful.
 And that is what you should remember.
 Biology is the single most important influence on behavior and psychological traits.
 However, it is not the only influence and under some conditions its influence can be overruled.
 The study of those influences modifying the expression of genetics is a field called epigenetics and is a growing field extending our understanding not only in psychology but also in medicine.

 C. A Rough Historical Timeline